 Meet our Team

-Philip Rigby - Deputy Headteacher
+P. Rigby - Deputy Headteacher

 Mr Rigby is honoured to be a Deputy Headteacher at Prince Albert High School.
 His main drive is to support people to unlock their potential and empower them to be the very best that they can possibly be.
 Mr Rigby has been in a leadership role within schools since 2013, where he has successfully improved standards and student outcomes as a Maths lead within three schools and in his role as a Senior Leader, across both Liverpool and Sandwell.
 He has a thirst for learning, indulging in podcasts and books within his own time, striving to continuously develop.
 This enthusiasm has enabled him to invest time not only into students’ own development as individuals, but also in staff development.
 To improve standards within his schools he has often worked with staff at various points of their careers, mentoring and supporting their professional development.
 He has a great passion for serving communities, within his role in schools, as well as in his own time through charity organisations and family support schemes supporting families to build new opportunities.
 He believes that this important work starts with young people in schools where he can have the greatest impact on removing students’ barriers and supporting them to set themselves up for a successful future.

-Ismail Bulale - Assistant Headteacher
+I. Bulale - Assistant Headteacher

 Mr. Bulale has consistently shown his dedication and expertise in the field of education.
 With a wealth of experience and a strong commitment to student success, he has made significant contributions to the growth and development of the schools and communities he has served.
 Mr. Bulale's passion for teaching and his ability to inspire both colleagues and students have earned him the reputation of being a respected and admired educator.
 With a Degree in Physics and a Master's in Education, along with his experience as a Lead Practitioner and Head of Department, Mr. Bulale brings a wealth of knowledge and leadership to his role as Assistant Head Teacher.
 His exceptional skills and commitment ensure a dynamic and enriching learning environment for all students under his guidance.

-Megan Howes - Associate Assistant Headteacher
+M. Howes - Assistant Headteacher

 Megan is an Associate Assistant Headteacher at Prince Albert High School and Head of Humanities.
 She is passionate about equipping young people with a deep knowledge of the world around them, the ability to go beyond the limits of their personal experience and the tools with which to contribute to the greatest debates of today.
 She is dedicated to addressing educational disadvantage and believes that it is the role of educators to equip all students with the vocabulary, knowledge, skills, and critical thinking, to be able to tackle all social injustices head on.
 Within her career so far Megan has led on a whole school literacy strategy which has improved outcomes across multiple departments and is a Teach First ambassador.
 She is a Geography graduate and has engaged in a range of community support projects both within the UK and abroad, including supporting students in a remote village in Tanzania.